-Also known as body protectors or cross country vests, currently there are two different styles of safety vests available to riders right now.
-The classic impact absorption vest & the newer airbag style vest.
-Both vests are designed to do a similar job at absorbing shock in the event of a fall.
-Due to the potential of human error with the airbag vest, the only equestrian safety vest approved for competing in cross country is the classic style safety vest with uses a combination of dense foam, tactical materials & ballistic nylon.
-Notice the paneled styling of the material, this helps the vest move with you while providing maximum protection.
+Riding safety vests protect riders’ vital organs in the event of a fall.
+Currently, there are two different styles of safety vests available–the classic body protector and the airbag vest.
+Both vests are designed to do a similar job of absorbing shock in the event of a fall.
+Due to the potential of human error with the airbag vest, the only equestrian safety vest approved for competing in cross country is the classic style body protector, made with a combination of dense foam, tactical materials and ballistic nylon.

-The classic impact absorption vest is made up of a variety of materials depending on the manufacturer.
-The purpose of this style vest is to absorb the impact and concussion to the body in case of a fall.
+The body protector or impact absorption vest aborbs the impact during a fall.
 Similar to a bulletproof vest, the material is generally made of a heavy-duty proprietary dense foam.
 This vest is designed to support and cushion the body on impact, reducing the likelihood of injury to the rider.
-This style of vest is required for use for the cross country phase of combined training/eventing.
+This style of vest is required for use in the cross-country phase of combined training or eventing.

 These vests are worn at a slightly more relaxed fit than the classic vest and are designed to be worn with a small C02 removable air cartridge embedded in the vest.
 A coiled lanyard is attached from the vest to the ‘D’ located near your stirrup bar.
-If the event the rider parts company with the horse, the lanyard will deploy the airbag which inflates in .2 seconds.
-Upon deployment, the airbag inflates around the rider’s upper body absorbing the impact of the fall.
-In the original design by Point 2, the airbag forced the air towards the rider which many riders found uncomfortable, often leaving them with the wind knocked out of them.
-Hit air designed the vest to deploy the air away from the rider, making for a more comfortable experience.
-Let’s face it, having a fall is rarely a comfortable experience in the best of circumstances.
-Anything that can make it even slightly less uncomfortable is a no brainer in my book.
+When a rider falls, the lanyard will deploy the airbag which inflates in .2 seconds around the rider’s upper body and absorb the impact of the fall.
+Deflating an air vest is easy–most air vests deflate on their own automatically a few minutes after they are inflated.

 All safety vests are available in sizes for adults and children and are suitable for any style of equestrian riding, most fox hunting organizations prefer that you ask for proper vest protocol in advance.
-The only discipline that requires a safety vest for riding is the cross country phase of combined training also known as the sport of eventing.
-Combined training/eventing is a style of riding where you cross-train to compete in 3 different phases of riding, dressage highlighting the horse’s obedience, cross country highlighting the horse’s courage & stamina as well as showjumping which emphasizes accuracy & precision.
-These events are scored individually and then added together for the winner of each division.
-The goal is to have the lowest number of penalties.
-To learn more about this fun action-packed equestrian sport click HERE.
+The only discipline that requires a safety vest for riding is the cross-country phase of combined training, also known as the sport of eventing.

 The air vest style fits similarly to the classic style covering and protecting the same areas, the only difference being that the air vest is not second-skin tight.
 It should be tight enough to not be flopping around while you are galloping and jumping